1. You get to know the shape of your naked Nachbar’s nipples

-The indistinct sound of Schnitzel being pounded with a hammer floating out through an open window is a good indicator of a.) how many Austrians are living in your building, and b.) the neighbours your should make friends with so you can get an invite to a proper Sunday Schnitzel lunch.
+The indistinct sound of Schnitzel being pounded with a hammer floating out through an open window is a good indicator of a.) how many Austrians are living in your building, and b.) of the neighbours you should make friends with so you can get an invite to a proper Sunday Schnitzel lunch.

 5. You get to know a couple’s problems as their Telenovela is aired publicly all summer

-When you think about how many people live in confined living spaces in an apartment building, you realise how likely it is that every apartment building has that one frustrated couple that are always arguing.
+When you think about how many people live in confined living spaces in an apartment building, you realise how likely it is that every apartment building has that one frustrated couple that is always arguing.